iohnvanq/edge-cps-resilience-testbed/docs/DEFINITIONS.md

 ## Failover latency

-The time from disconnection detection to confirmed entry into degraded-safe mode.
+Failover latency is the time elapsed from the disconnection detection event (heartbeat timeout) to confirmed entry into degraded-safe mode.

 ## Reconnection detection

-Reconnection is recognised only when the MQTT client has re-established its session and successful publish or subscribe traffic has resumed normally.
+Reconnection is recognised only when the MQTT client has re-established its session and the first valid post-reconnection heartbeat or message is successfully received.
 A brief link return without restored message flow is not counted as recovery.

 ## Stable recovery